Things I've learned the hard way.

 PostgreSQL Row Level Security is underused by application developers

-Most teams implement data isolation in application code — which means every new query path is a new potential hole.
-Here's why doing it at the database layer is almost always better.
+Most teams put data isolation in application code — every new query path is a new potential hole.
+Here's why the database layer is almost always better.

 -